stellargraph/stellargraph/demos/link-prediction-graphsage/README.md

 # Graphsage Link Prediction

-This is an example of using the GraphSAGE, [1], model, with a link classifier on top, to predict links in a homogeneous graph.
+This is an example of using the GraphSAGE [1] model, with a link classifier on top, to predict links in a homogeneous citation network.

 The link prediction problem is treated as a supervised binary classification problem for `(src, dst)` node pairs that make up links in the graph, with positive examples